lloda/ra-ra/README.md

 **ra-ra** is compact (≈ 6k loc), easy to extend, and generic.
 There are no arbitrary type restrictions or limits on rank or argument count.

-In this example ([examples/read-me.cc](examples/read-me.cc)), we create an array, do some operations on it, and print the result.
+In this example ([examples/read-me.cc](examples/read-me.cc)), we create some arrays, do operations on them, and print the result.

 ```c++
   #include "ra/ra.hh"